News & Reviews

 "Quite simply, the book is riveting...Rarely has an episode of one piece of LGBT work been captured in such sharp relief and detail."

-–Elizabeth Birch, former president of the Human Rights Campaign
+–Elizabeth Birch, former Executive director of the Human Rights Campaign